JanisHuser/ZHAW-BSC-Informatik/src/FS25/MC2/DeviceTree.md

 ## Mechanism

-1. Device Tree is parsd
+1. Device Tree is parsed
 2. Compatible Driver in Kernel is searched and started
 3. Driver gets additional properties from Device Tree